FantasyNitroGEN/visallo/docs/extension-points/front-end/layout/component.md

             Constraints control the layout selection for views that are width, and/or height constrained.
 The detail pane is set to be width constrained, whereas the full screen view has no constraints.
         * `contexts`: `[String]` For named templates. `popup` is defined by default for graph previews.

     * `Function` Set a function to determine the layout container for a specific model.
-If it returns true it will take precedence over any other applyTo specification.
+If it returns true, it will take precedence over any other applyTo specification.
 The function parameters are `model`, the current model in tree, and `match` which contains `constraints`, or `context` or both.

     ```js
     function(model, match) {